PER USE CASE

 BYOD represents an opportunity between employees and employers.
 Typically, an organization will develop a BYOD policy that addresses security concerns, the types of allowable devices and other important considerations.
 Employees should read and understand their employer's policy before agreeing to it.

-In some cases, the employer may require that employees install specific applications on their device.
-The employer may install security measures on devices used to access sensitive company data.
+In some cases, the employer may require employees to install specific applications on their devices.
+The company may also install security measures on devices used to access sensitive company data.
 For example, some organizations require software that wipes corporate data if it detects potential tampering.

-BYOD empowers employees to work and collaborate the way they prefer, with the freedom to use a device with which they are familiar.
+The benefits of BYOD are many: It can make for a better user experience, empowering employees to work and collaborate the way they prefer, with the freedom to use devices that are familiar to them.
 Companies that leverage application virtualization benefit from increased security and management options.
 For example, an employer could host a proprietary application in a cloud, and employees can access it on their personal device.
 Similarly, desktop virtualization allows users to access an isolated logical operating system instance without actually installing anything on their personal computer.

 Companies will likely need to implement a BYOD policy, even if they provide employees with a second device.
-Inevitably, employees will use their personal devices to access company data, even if it is against policy.
-It's better to have security options in place to mitigate risks.
+Inevitably, employees will use their personal devices to access company data, even if it’s against policy, which means it’s critical to have device security options in place to mitigate risks and vulnerabilities.

 Any employee-owned devices that are not sanctioned by the employer are known as shadow IT, and these pose a security threat to the organization.
-Devices not visible to stakeholders cannot be monitored nor protected from malicious actors.
-Therefore, a strong BYOD policy will identify which personal devices may be used for work as well as when employees should rely on company-owned assets.
+Devices not visible to stakeholders cannot be monitored or protected from malware and other security risks.
+Therefore, a strong device policy will identify which personal devices may be used for work as well as when employees should rely on company-owned assets.

 Another risk of BYOD is the fact that employees will bring their devices with them everywhere.
 While it's unlikely people will carry their work laptop with them on a night out, they will definitely bring their personal smartphone.
 This increases the risk that a device with company data could be lost or stolen.

-BYOD policy is best implemented when company stakeholders understand the pain point they are addressing.
-Stakeholders should build policy around the problem, then work with employees to implement the solution in a mutually beneficial manner.
+BYOD policy is best implemented when company stakeholders understand the pain points they’re addressing.
+Stakeholders should build a security policy around the problem, then work with employees to implement the solution in a mutually beneficial manner.

-Citrix helps customers embrace BYOD through a simple, secure approach based on leading enterprise mobility management, Windows app and desktop virtualization, file sharing, collaboration and remote support technologies.
-Citrix products allow employees to access all of their apps and data on any device while giving IT the means to maintain security with uniform policy enforcement, full compliance and efficient control.
+Citrix helps customers embrace BYOD through a simple, secure approach based on leading security solutions.
+With Citrix, organizations can allow employees to access all of their apps and data on any device while allowing IT departments to maintain full visibility and control.